knewplay/book-programming-essential/programming-fundamentals/chapter5.md

 ### Strongly Typed Languages

 In these languages, the data type of a variable is set when the variable is declared, and it can't change unless explicitly redefined.
 For instance, if you declare a variable to be of type integer, you can't just assign a string value to it later on.
 C is an example of a strongly typed language.

-[Illustration of box titled "Animal Farm" with a book inside titled animal farm.
-Next image is removal of the book from the box, and insertion of a DVD of Animal Farm the cartoon.
-At the bottom, it says "Not Allowed in C"]

 ![Strongly-typed language](./figures/ch-5-strongly-typed-languages.jpg)
 *A box labeled 'Animal Farm' initially holding a book, then attempting to insert a DVD, which is not allowed in a language like C that uses strict type enforcement.*